-Curro Burgundy offers high-quality assisted learning within the mainstream curriculum for learners from Grade R to Grade 3.
+Curro Burgundy offers high-quality assisted learning within the mainstream curriculum for learners from Grade 1.
 Our approach to specialised education is meant for learners who need additional support to achieve expected competencies in the core academic skills – literacy and numeracy.
 Our dedicated teachers build a close relationship with each learner, so that their unique educational needs can be accommodated.

 What is assisted learning?